kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/custom-operator/dynamic-fluentbit-config.md

 ![Thank you](images/fluentbit_CR_overview.svg)
 </details>

-We're evaluating the following constraints of this custom operator:
+We're proposing the following constraints for the custom operator:
-- It doesn't support dynamic plugins, which must be loaded into the Fluent Bit image.
+- It doesn't support dynamic plugins that must be loaded into the Fluent Bit image.
 - Not all available plugins for filters and outputs can be configured by this operator (for example, `Lua`), because such plugins need certain files mounted into the container, which isn't possible.
 However, this can be mitigated: Users can configure an output plugin of their choice and process the logs with another log processor (for example, another instance of Fluent Bit).
 If users create a CR, the operator checks it against a list of unsupported plugins, and if there is a match, informs the users that they cannot create that CR.

 ![Fluent Bit Pipeline Architecture](images/fluentbit_dynamic_config.svg)